atulchander/Pan-ResistomeFinder/README.md

 ---

-## 🚀 How to Use
+## How to Use the Tool

-1. Clone or download the repository.
+We offer secure, tokenized access to Pan-ResistomeFinder via a **Google Colab-based interface** — no installation required.

-2. Place all your annotated genome spreadsheets into a folder (e.g. `ANNOTATIONs/`).
+To request access or obtain a usage token, please contact:

-3. Run the script in a Python environment (e.g., Google Colab or locally via terminal).
+📧 **amchander@gmail.com**

-4. Provide the folder path when prompted.
+Be sure to include your name, affiliation, and a brief summary of how you intend to use the tool.

 ---

-## 📤 Output
+## Output

 - `Full_Merged_Gene_Presence_Matrix.csv`
   → Combined matrix of all annotated roles across strains